 Well, we’re not staying the night so we don’t need a tent, sleeping bag or a stove.
 We also don’t need climbing rope, ice ax, etc. You get the picture.
 We’re not climbing Everest here.

 How about warm clothing?
 Well, the weather is forecast to be good and the sky is clear, but freak weather can happen.
 You might need a sweater.
-A rain layer would be advisable; you might not die of hypothermia, but it would be better to stay dry.
+A rain layer would be advisable; it would be better to stay dry if you could.

 Boots?
 Light hiking shoes will do.